danascheider/skyrim_inventory_management/docs/api/resources/inventory-items.md

 * If the `quantity` is increased, the `quantity` of the item on the aggregate list will be increased by the same amount
 * If the `quantity` is decreased, the `quantity` of the item on the aggregate list will be decreased by the same amount
 * If the `quantity` has not changed, the `quantity` of the item on the aggregate list will also be unchanged
-* If the `notes` are changed, SIM will ensure that the new (or added or removed) `notes` are reflected in the aggregate list item
+* If the `unit_weight` is changed, the value will be updated on the aggregate list item as well as any other items with the same (case-insensitive) description belonging to the same game.
+This is true whether the `unit_weight` is `nil` or another value

-* If the `unit_weight` is changed to a non-`nil` value, the value will be updated on the aggregate list item as well as any other items with the same (case-insensitive) description belonging to the same game
+Again, aggregate list items do not track `notes` of child lists, so these values will not be updated.

 ### Destroying a List Item